JMJarvis1/JMJarvis1/README.md

 - 👋 Hi, I’m @JMJarvis1
-- 👀 I’m interested in web development
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning HTML, and CSS.
-I will probably go on to JS from there.
+- 🌱 I’m currently learning Pythom.
-- 💞️ I'm new to web development, so I’m not really currently looking to collaborate.
+- 💞️ I’m not currently looking to collaborate.
 - 📫 I can be reached at JMJARVIS1#9141 on Discord.

 <!---